TheIoTLearningInitiative/Zephyr/documentation/Introduction.md

 > Zephyr is a small real-time operating system for connected, resource-constrained devices supporting multiple architectures and released under the Apache License 2.0.
 Originally developed as Rocket kernel by Wind River Systems for Internet of Things devices, Zephyr became a project of the Linux Foundation in February 2016.
 [Wikipedia](https://en.wikipedia.org/wiki/Zephyr_(operating_system)

+> Zephyr Project is a small, scalable real-time operating system for use on resource-constrained systems supporting multiple architectures.
+Developers are able to tailor their optimal solution.
+As a true open source project, the community can evolve the Zephyr Project to support new hardware, developer tools, sensor and device drivers.
+Advancements in security, device management capabilities, connectivity stacks and file systems can be easily implemented.
+[Zephyr Homepage](https://www.zephyrproject.org/)

 ## Zephyr Project Documentation

 - [Zephyr Project Documentation Homepage](https://www.zephyrproject.org/doc/index.html)